Skip Navigation Links

 Excel To KML - Display Excel files on Google Earth.

-A user account is recommended for one feature on this web page.
+A user account is recommended for the features on this web page.

 Import a spreadsheet of lat/long coordinates to Google Earth.
-Pop-up balloons, icons, and paths are easily created from the spreadsheet data.
+Pop-up balloons, icons, paths, and polygons are easily created from the spreadsheet data.

 A B C D E